barend-van-der-merwe/courses-ggy-718/Day 3 - Exploratory data analysis and hypothesis testing  (2 Sessions).md

 ```
 ### Data visualization
 #### Histogram
-1. Histograms are visual tools that can be used to summarize data ([[Rogerson2003]]).
-2. In a histogram, the values along the x-axis represent the categories into which the data was divided while the y-axis (i.e. the height of the bar) represents the number of observations in that category ([[Rogerson]])
+Histograms are visual tools that can be used to summarize data ([[Rogerson2003]]).
+In a histogram, the values along the x-axis represent the categories into which the data was divided while the y-axis (i.e. the height of the bar) represents the number of observations in that category ([[Rogerson2003]]).

 ```
 # import the matplotlib and seaborn libraries
 >>> import seaborn as sns